codespede/pwoli/README.md

 ### Get Started

--   Please note: If you are building an SPA or REST APIs, [click here](https://internetmango.github.io/pwoli/rest-api) to jump to the tutorial on learning how to use Pwoli for rendering data from backend servers in a paginated, filtered and sorted manner for any model with the matter of a couple of lines of code.
+-   Please note: If you are building the backend for an SPA, Mobile App or a REST API client, [click here](https://internetmango.github.io/pwoli/rest-api) to jump to the tutorial on learning how to use Pwoli for rendering data from backend servers in a paginated, filtered and sorted manner for any model with the matter of a couple of lines of code.

 Check out on one of our guides below for learning how to use Pwoli's features: